-Just like other entrepreneurs, self-employed professionals must register with the Dutch Tax and Customs Administration (Belastingdienst).
+Just like other entrepreneurs, freelancers/self-employed professionals must register with the Dutch Tax and Customs Administration (Belastingdienst).
 They will determine whether you are an entrepreneur for the purposes of turnover tax and income tax.

 Entrepreneur for the purposes of turnover tax

-Self-employed professionals are almost always considered entrepreneurs for the purposes of turnover tax, which means that they must charge and pay VAT on their income.
+VAT (value added tax) is a form of turnover tax.
+Freelancers/self-employed professionals are almost always considered entrepreneurs for the purposes of turnover tax, which means that they must charge and pay VAT (btw) on their income.
 If your level of income is low, you may be eligible for the small businesses tax scheme (kleineondernemersregeling).
 In addition, some services (in journalism and education, for example) are exempt from VAT.

 Entrepreneur for the purposes of income tax